pvanhoof/dir-examples/README.md

 >
 > For instance, added functions and bugfixes result in the minor version number being bumped, while deleted functions, changed function call syntax, etc. will force the major version number to change.

-I think that when using libtool on a FreeBSD (when you use autotools), that the platform will provide a variant of libtool's scripts that will convert aforementioned current, revision, age rules to FreeBSD's.
+I think that when using libtool on a FreeBSD (when you use autotools), that the platform will provide a variant of libtool's scripts that will convert earlier mentioned current, revision and age rules to FreeBSD's.
 The same goes for the VERSION variable in cmake and qmake.
-Meaning that with those tree build environments, you can just use the earlier mentioned rules.
+Meaning that with those tree build environments, you can just use the rules for GNU libtool's -version-info.

 I could be wrong on this, but I did found mailing list E-mails from ~ 2011 stating that this SNAFU is dealt with.
 Besides, the *BSD porters otherwise know what to do and you could of course always ask them about it.